coiby/WuGroup/NSCC_GZ_vpn.md

 # VPN
-1. install the VPN package, take Ubunt as the example
+1. Install the VPN package, take Ubuntu as the example
 ```sh
 sudo apt-get install vpnc
 ```